 This is the approach I use when working with my clients.
 I help them to draw out their knowledge and expertise and present it in a way which is super helpful, knowledgeable but definitely not in a show-off kind of way.

 What Does it Mean to ‘Grow Your Website’?

-Let’s look at how I would start the growing journey by using your website to be the platform to be the ‘hub’ I referred to earlier.
-This is by no means an exhaustive list but these are the focus points I work together with clients and over time and consistency will give growth in 3 ways: your website, your business and yourself.
-I will cover: –
+Let’s look at how to begin your growth journey by using your website to be the platform as the ‘hub’ I referred to earlier.
+This is by no means an exhaustive list but these are the focus points I work on with clients:

 - Create and publish content consistently